kyopark2014/redis-golang-kubernetes/README.md

 $ kubectl create -f k8s/redis-master-service.yaml

-### change the type from ClusterIP to LoadBalancer in order to explaine docker and local build
+### change the type from ClusterIP to LoadBalancer in order to explain docker and local build
 $ kubectl edit service/redis-master

 ```c